 It’s also okay if you decide that now isn’t the right time to start investing.
 Generally speaking, it doesn’t make sense to buy stocks with money you’ll need in less than five years.
 A sudden downturn could erode your balance.
 If you plan to have a baby or buy a house next year, for instance, it’s smarter to load your cash into a high yield savings account.

 There are no right and wrong answers here, but it’s important to be honest with yourself.
-Your answers will shape your investment strategy.Wealthsimple Invest is an automated way to grow your money like the world's most sophisticated investors.
+Your answers will shape your investment strategy.Wealthsimple offers an automated way to grow your money like the world's most sophisticated investors.
 Get started and we'll build you a personalized investment portfolio in a matter of minutes.

 Step 2: Establish an Emergency Fund

 An emergency fund is a cash reserve you keep on hand at all times to handle unexpected costs.
 It’s for when your furnace breaks in the winter, you have to purchase a last-minute flight, or you suddenly lose your job.